SnickerdoodleLabs/Web3-Glossary/COMMON.md

 ## Hot Storage

 The use of software connected to the internet to store your passwords and wallet access information.

+## Know Your Customer (KYC)

+Institutions of all sizes use KYC processes to ensure that they know enough about each person with whom they are doing business.
+These processes are often necessary to ensure that the institution complies with regulations such as the US Department of Treasury’s Office of Foreign Asset Controls (OFAC) and other asset control regulations applicable in different jurisdictions.

 ## Non-Fungible Token (NFT)